dbosoft/dotnet-ovn/README.md

 The tests currently only work on Windows and require that the aforementioned Windows build of OVS and OVN is installed (the binaries must be present in the file system).
-It is not necessary to install the Hyper-V switch extension and the tests do not make to the networking settings.
+It is not necessary to install the Hyper-V switch extension and the tests do not make changes to the networking settings.
 The integration tests only start a database process.

 The integration tests create a working directory under C:\ProgramData.